Milford Public School District

 - We believe that the mastery of standard, academic English and the understanding of social and cultural norms allow for access, equity, and social justice.

-- We believe that all ELs are capable of being held accountable to high standards when provided appropriate learning environments and materials, as well as highly qualified ESL and core-content SEI teachers.
+- We believe that all ELs are capable of being held to high standards and accountable for their learning when provided appropriate learning environments and materials, as well as highly qualified ESL and core-content SEI teachers.

 - We believe that instruction needs to be tailored to each EL’s proficiency level and adapted to individual learning needs and styles in order to increase student progress.